szkrd/job-interviews/README.md

 - [ ] explore protractor for e2e
 - [ ] move mocks into standalone folder? yes, to testing...
 - [ ] rename mocks to stubs, move real mocks to testing as well
-- [ ] decorators are not working in folders next to the app level?
+- [x] decorators are not working in folders next to the app level?
       **Answer**: webstorm [bug](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000186950-Incorrect-TS1219-warning)
+      fixed in latest 2017.3.3

 ### Housekeeping